 The report analyzes VM cost based on hourly, daily or weekly fees for consumed vCPU, vRAM and storage resources.
 The cost of VM resources is calculated based on VM uptime multipled by the cost of average CPU, memory and storage usage observed during a specified period.

-- Top 10 Most Expensive VMs section shows 10 most expensive VMs in terms of consumed resources, and provides cost of vCPU, vRAM and storage resources utilized by each VM.
+- The Top 10 Most Expensive VMs section shows 10 most expensive VMs in terms of consumed resources, and provides cost of vCPU, vRAM and storage resources utilized by each VM.

-- Cost Distribution chart shows the cost of vCPU, vRAM and storage resources for all VMs included in the report.
+- The Cost Distribution chart shows the cost of vCPU, vRAM and storage resources for all VMs included in the report.

-- Business View Groups Cost chart shows the cost of VMs for Veeam ONE Business View groups included in the report.
+- The Business View Groups Cost chart shows the cost of VMs for Veeam ONE Business View groups included in the report.
 This chart is available if you include Business View groups in the report scope.

-- Details table provides information on the VM uptime during the reporting period, average vCPU, vRAM and storage usage values, cost of consumed resources, and cost of VMs for the reporting period.
+The Details table provides information on the VM uptime during the reporting period, average vCPU, vRAM and storage usage values, cost of consumed resources, and cost of VMs for the reporting period.
 Click a VM name to drill down to detailed VM uptime, resource usage and cost statistics for the reporting period.

 The report is intended for service providers that have flat fees on consumed virtual infrastructure resources.
 The report helps calculate the cost of resources that were utilized by each client or application owner for each hour, day or week, and bill the client or application owner accordingly.